fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 **Register using all charts:**

-To include the `vue` component, do the following:
+To include the `vue` component, copy the following line of code:

 ```Shell
 import Vue from 'vue';
 ```

-To include the 'vue-fusioncharts' component, do the following:
+To include the 'vue-fusioncharts' component, copy the following line of code:

 ```Shell
 import VueFusionCharts from 'vue-fusioncharts';
 ```

-To include the `fusioncharts` class, do the following:
+To include the `fusioncharts` class, copy the following line of code:

 ```Shell
 import FusionCharts from 'fusioncharts/core';